-Ammonia production overview a plasma-activated proton-conducting solid oxide electrolyzer.
+a plasma-activated proton-conducting solid oxide electrolyzer.
 The plasma basically serves as a means to activate the nitrogen just before it encounters the hydrogen species generated by the electrolyzer.

-Researcher Rakesh Sharma: "We have effectively demonstrated NH3 synthesis by allowing this activated nitrogen to react with the hydrogen species from the water splitting."
+Researcher Rakesh Sharma: "We have effectively demonstrated NH_a synthesis by allowing this activated nitrogen to react with the hydrogen species from the water splitting."
 The production rate of this method is higher than for similar approaches, but the productivity and energy efficiency are not yet up to the mark for commercial application.
 Sharma and his colleagues would like to further improve the performance.
 Future research will focus on finding a suitable electrocatalyst that can efficiently utilize the plasma-activated nitrogen.

+Food production

-Food production Ammonia is a valuable material.
+Ammonia is a valuable material.
 Fertilizers produced from ammonia are important for food production.
 Ammonia is also a potential fuel source.
 Sharma: "That's why it is so important to work on sustainable ways of producing it."

-Capturing CO2 with thin films To mitigate global warming, we will need to recapture $CO_2$ from emissions we cannot prevent.
-DIFFER is joining forces with Carbyon and Eindhoven University of Technology to further develop Carbyon's innovative system to capture $CO_2$ from the atmosphere.
+Capturing CO, with thin films

+To mitigate global warming, we will need to recapture CO2 from emissions we cannot prevent.
+DIFFER is joining forces with Carbyon and Eindhoven University of Technology to further develop Carbyon's innovative system to capture CO, from the atmosphere.

 The Eindhoven Engine initiative supports a research project to develop commercially viable technology for direct air capture of the greenhouse gas.
-The Direct Air Capture system developed by the Dutch start-up Carbyon uses ultra-porous, thin films with a huge internal surface to capture CO2.
+The Direct Air Capture system developed by the Dutch start-up Carbyon uses ultra-porous, thin films with a huge internal surface to capture CO_a.
 Mike Gleeson: "At DIFFER, we will try to maximize the energy efficiency of releasing CO2 from the capturing material."

-Syngaschem cobalt surface The worldwide production of synthetic hydrocarbons relies heavily on the Fischer-Tropsch process, but the basic steps in the formation of the carbon chains remain elusive.
-Scientists working at Syngaschem and DIFFER used advanced spectroscopic studies to understand what happens at the surface of the catalyst.
-Kees-Jan Weststrate from research company Syngaschem:
+Syngaschem cobalt surface

+"Creating a more seleclength are produced, requires a deeper undertive process, in which only

-Detail of the synchrotron
+hydrocarbons of the desired

-"Creating a more selective process, in which only hydrocarbons of the desired length are produced, requires a deeper understanding.
-We clarified that CO spectators promoted the formation of carbon-carbon bonds and determined what the ideal intermediate carbon species is for further chain growth.
-"The researchers published their results in Nature Communications.
+standing.
+We clarified that

+formation of carbon-carbon bonds and determined

+what the ideal intermediate carbon species is for

+further chain growth.
+"The researchers published their

+results in Nature Communi-

-XS grants for bright ideas
+XS grants for bright

+NWO XS grants are intended to support promising

+ideas.
+The research has

+to be groundbreaking and

+high-risk.
+The Solar Fuels

+Edwin Devid (top photo) received an NWO XS grant to

+convert an induction based

+theme acquired two of

+these grants in 2020.